unredacted-word/spectacle/chapters/bibliography.md

 Zuboff, S. & Maxmin, J. (2002). _The support economy: why corporations are failing individuals and the next episode of capitalism_.
 New York:
 Viking.
 0670887366.

+Zuboff, S. (2019). _The age of surveillance capitalism: the fight for a human future at the new frontier of power_.
+New York: PublicAffairs.
+9781610395694.